RakhithJK/nettitude-PoshC2_Old-wiki/Network-Tasks---Lateral-Movement.md

 [[images/passwords.PNG]]

 Also remember, if the domain has a eight wrong password lockout threshold only the first seven passwords will be tried, so the order of the passwords will make a difference.

+### Net View / Net User / whoami / Net localgroup

+Again these are examples of the ability of the user to use the built-in commands available on any Windows system.
+If you know or have a favourite command then use it just as you would normally.

+`net view`

+`net user`

+### Invoke-ShareFinder

+`Invoke-ShareFinder -hostlist hosts.txt`

+Searches a list of hosts for any network shares that the current user of the victim system has access to.